Sailing Scenes is essentially me – David Harding. I'm a sailor, a journalist and a boat boat-tester for the yachting press. I'm also a photographer.

 Publications: Yachting Monthly, Yachts and Yachting, PBO, Classic Sailor, Water Craft, Yachting World, Boat International, Classic Boat, Dorset Life.

-Marine industry: UK Hydrographic Office, Royal Yachting Association, Royal Offshore Racing Club, British Marine, RNLI, National Maritime Museum, Rockley Watersports, Artemis Offshore Academy, Adlard Coles, Axa, Zurich, Lombard, Laser, J Boats, Rustler Yachts, Luhrs Marine, Cornish Crabbers, Hartley Laminates, Tohatsu, Beta Marine, Seldén, Haven Knox-Johnston, Coleman Insurance, Poole Sailing, Swallow Yachts.
+Marine industry: UK Hydrographic Office, Royal Yachting Association, Royal Offshore Racing Club, British Marine, RNLI, National Maritime Museum, Rockley Watersports, Artemis Offshore Academy, Adlard Coles, Axa, Zurich, Lombard, Laser, J Boats, Rustler Yachts, Luhrs Marine, Cornish Crabbers, Hartley Laminates, Tohatsu, Beta Marine, Seldén, Haven Knox-Johnston, MS Amlin, Coleman Insurance, Poole Sailing, Swallow Yachts.

 Sailmakers: Hyde, North, Kemp, Crusader, Sanders, Banks, P&B, Speed, Ultimate.